miracoly/slides-nix-package-manager/slides.md

 ### What we've achieved

-- nix installed
+- nix installed ✅
-- build every project with nix
+- we’re now ready to build with Nix and set up development environments ✅
-- one custom dev shell for every project

 ---